 Bond Market: Meaning

-Bond Market is a market place where purchasing and selling of debt securities like bonds, takes place.
+Bond Market is a marketplace where purchasing and selling of debt securities like bonds takes place.
 It is one of the major sources of finance for both government and corporates.
 These bonds carry fixed interest payments and also have a fixed maturity date.
-Bond Market is a platform for raising funds from the general public at a large.
+A bond market is a platform for raising funds from the general public at large.
 It is like lending by the investors to the Companies, Central Government, and Municipalities in exchange for fixed interest incomes.
 Only companies can issue Equity Shares, while both the government and companies can issue bonds to the public at large.
-There are many other names for this market like Fixed-Income Securities Market, Debt Market, and Credit Market.
+There are many other names for this market, like Fixed-Income Securities Market, Debt Market, and Credit Market.

 Who Issues Bonds?

-Public and Private Companies use this market for raising debt funds to finance their working capital requirements or arranging funds for any new/existing project.
+Public and Private Companies use this market to raise debt funds to finance their working capital requirements or arrange funds for any new/existing project.
 There could also be other miscellaneous reasons, but these are major reasons.
 Even companies prefer this market because this source of finance is cheaper than Equity (Though not always, depending on the situation) or Loans.
 Moreover, in the case of Equity, there is a requirement for a lot of public disclosure.

 As a result, both Companies and governments prefer Bond Market.

 Why Investors Invest in Bond Market?

 Investors also prefer investing in this market because the bond gives a fixed guaranteed return.
 Government Bonds weigh higher than Companies Bonds, as they are more secured in nature.
 The general public has more trust in governments than a corporate.